Behavior Analysis Practicum (Master's Level)

 Essential Functions

-Maintain accurate facility and equipment usage logs and alert the Camp Manager when new equipment or facility repairs are required.
+Maintains accurate facility and equipment usage logs and alerts the Program Manager when new equipment or facility repairs are required.

-Adhere to the policies of Girl Scouts of Central Texas and promote Girl Scouting in a positive manner to the public as well as to all internal and external customers.
+Adheres to the policies of the Girl Scouts of Central Texas and promotes Girl Scouting in a positive manner to the public as well as to all internal and external customers.

 Required Qualifications